 The act or omission was not reckless, wanton, intentional, or grossly negligent; and

 Damages caused by the act or omission are covered pursuant to a liability insurance policy issued to the Corporation, either in the form of a general liability policy or a director’s and officer’s liability policy, or personally to the director or executive committee officer.
-In the event that the damages are not covered by a liability insurance policy, the volunteer director or volunteer executive committee officer shall not be personally liable for the damages if the Board of Directors and the person had made all reasonable efforts in good faith to obtain available liability insurance.
+In the event that the damages are not covered by a liability insurance policy, the volunteer director or volunteer executive committee officer shall not be personally liable for the damages if the Board and the person had made all reasonable efforts in good faith to obtain available liability insurance.

 For purposes of this Section 9, “volunteer” means the rendering of services without compensation.
 “Compensation” means remuneration whether by the way of salary, fee, or other consideration for services rendered.
 However, the payment of per diem, mileage, or other reimbursement expenses to a director or executive committee officer does not affect that person’s status as a volunteer within the meaning of this section.